Green Building Council releases revised Timber credit

 Many projects have achieved the Green Star Timber credit over the past six years using Australian timber.
 These include the Melbourne Convention Centre (Six Star Green Star) and Lend Lease's The Gauge in Melbourne (Six Star Green Star).
 As a voluntary rating tool, Green Star also provides the flexibility for projects to achieve a Green Star certified rating without points from the Timber credit.

-Director - Sustainability Services & Reporting
+Senior Manager - Sustainability Services & Reporting

 Green Building Council of Australia